julbinb/julbinb.github.io/README.md

 Add `gem "jekyll-theme-hydeout", "~> 4.1"` to your Gemfile and run `bundle install`.

-In 2020, might need to do the following:
+2020: might need to do the following:

 * remove `Gemfile.lock`;
 * add `gem "kramdown-parser-gfm"` to `Gemfile`;
 * run `bundle install`.

+2022: might need to run `bundle add webrick` after `bundle install`

 ## Notes